rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 END
 ```

-The main VM-Exit handler is a switch-case function with different decisions over the VMCS **VM\_EXIT\_REASON** and **EXIT\_QUALIFICATION**.
+The main VM-exit handler is a switch-case function with different decisions over the VMCS **VM\_EXIT\_REASON** and **EXIT\_QUALIFICATION**.

-In this part, we're just performing an action over **EXIT\_REASON\_HLT** and just print the result and restore the previous state.
+In this part, we're just performing an action over **EXIT\_REASON\_HLT** and just print the result and restore the guest state normally.

 From the following code, you can see what event cause the VM-exit.
-Just keep in mind that some reasons only lead to VM-Exit if the VMCS's control execution fields (described above) allow for it.
-For instance, the execution of HLT in guest software will cause VM-Exit if the 7th bit of the Primary Processor-Based VM-Execution Controls allows it.
+Just keep in mind that some reasons only lead to Vm-exit if the VMCS's control execution fields (described above) configure it.
+For instance, the execution of **HLT** instruction in guest will cause VM-exit if the **7**th bit of the Primary Processor-Based VM-Execution Controls allows it.

 ```
 VOID